 - a.
 Minimum Trainers/Evaluators.
 The unit commander will be the trainer and also the primary evaluator.
 If possible, there should be an evaluator with each unit.
 At least one other evaluator is required with the OPFOR. - b.
 Vehicles/Communications.
 Communications equipment is needed for each controller/evaluator and the primary trainer.
 Radios are required for OPFOR vehicles during operations.
-Each controller/evaluator reports directly to the primary trainer.
+Each controller/evaluator reports directly to the primary trainer. - c.

-- c.
 Opposing Force.
 An OPFOR unit (+) and one aircraft are required for the exercise for Level II threat activities.
 The OPFOR should be well trained in patrolling, assault, and guerrilla tactics.
-The OPFOR should have specific missions in the unit's area. - d.
+The OPFOR should have specific missions in the unit's area.

+- d.
 Maneuver Area.
 Depending upon the LTA, it is desirable to have a training area with minimum dimension of 1.5 by 1.5 kilometers.
-A road network is required that allows a road march of at least 20 kilometers.
-A waterway (at least 25 nautical miles) and a beach (at least 500 meters) are required. - e.
+A waterway (at least 25 nautical miles) and a beach (at least 500 meters) are required for vessel convoy and water off-loading operations. - e.
 Master Incident List.
 During the FTX, MIL items should be continually fed into proper channels.
 Input from the battalion staff and OPFOR causes response from the units.
 A major purpose of this FTX is to provide input to drive the units actions. - f.
 Consolidated Support Requirements.
 Table 4-4 shows the support needed to successfully complete this FTX.